developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/api/index.md

 ####COMMENTS
 The API command will have no effect if the specified Profile does not exist or if the specified Profile is already associated with an application.
 DataWedge will automatically switch Profiles when the activity is paused, so it is recommended that this API function be called from the onResume method of the activity.

-Zebra recommends that this Profile be created to cater to all applications/activities that would otherwise default to using Profile0.
-This will ensure that these applications/activities continue to work with a consistent configuration.
-For example, let’s say that initially Profile0 is the default Profile using the camera as the barcode scanner.
-Using the Browser application and scanning a barcode with the camera, DataWedge enters the data into the Browser.
-Now launch an application that changes the default Profile to a Profile using the blockbuster as the barcode scanner.
-When returning to the Browser application, since it is using the default Profile, scanning will now be via the blockbuster not the camera as previously.
-To ensure that the Browser continues to use the camera as the barcode scanner a Profile should be created and associated with the Browser that specifies the camera as the barcode scanner.
+Zebra recommends that this Profile be created to cater to all applications/activities that would otherwise default to Profile0.
+This will ensure that these applications/activities will not inadvertently switch scanner-device configurations.
+For example, let’s say that Profile0 is the default Profile, and it is configured to use the camera as the barcode scanner.
+If only the Browser application is used to scan barcodes with the camera, DataWedge always scans with the camera and enters the acquired data into the Browser as expected.
+But if an application is later launched that changes to a Profile using the blockbuster as the barcode scanner, the Browser application--which is set to use the default Profile--will be unexpectedly reconfigured to use the blockbuster for scanning the next time it's used. **To ensure that the Browser continues to use the camera as the barcode scanner in this scenario, simply create a Profile that specifies the camera as the barcode scanner and associate it with the Browser**.

 ------